docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 The child control to remove, specified by 0-based index, the contained text value, or as a control object.

-Removes the specified child control from this window’s or container’s children array.
+Removes the specified child control from this window's or container's children array.
 No error results if the child does not exist.
 Returns undefined.